AlexHarker/AHarker_Externals/README.md

 * utility objects
 * SIMD versions of 35 basic MSP objects

-The current versions support Max and Windows in 64bit, including support for Apple ARM (M1) processors.
+The current versions support Mac and Windows in 64bit, including support for Apple Silicon (M1) processors.

 The AHarker Externals are licensed under a the 3-clause BSD license.